6 Questions For Your Enterprise SaaS Sales Team

 - LTV – Life Time Value of the customers that they signed up.

-If you have a SaaS sales team, you should be measuring your personnel on unique metrics different from those of the average sales team.
+If you have an enterprise SaaS sales team, you should be measuring your personnel on unique metrics different from those of the average sales team.
 Determining quality of performance goes beyond merely measuring how many sales are made.

 I would advise following Hubspot's lead in taking an innovative approach to measuring processes and people.
 Or in the words of Peter Drucker, "follow effective action with quiet reflection.
 From the quiet reflection will come even more effective action."